 What Will You Learn?

-The Department of Sociology at FSU prepares students for a lifetime of change by developing their appreciation of diversity, knowledge base about human behavior, social organization, culture, and social change.
+Our Department prepares students by developing their appreciation of diversity, knowledge base about human behavior, social organization, culture, and social change.
 Our department also helps students develop valuable transferable skills that are useful in their everyday lives and transferable to any job they obtain.

 Discipline Specific Program Learning Outcomes: